Open-MSS/Open-MSS.github.io/docs/develop/GSOC2021/mscolab_view_restoring.md

 -   **Project description**:

     The PyQT Gui of the MSS client can currently handle different views by one flight path.
-This means ones a new flight path is loaded and activated all views change to this flight path.
+This means once a new flight path is loaded and activated all views change to this flight path.

     MSS-mscolab should allow for storing and restoring the view configuration of multiple windows for the user for a mscolab-project.
 A configuration should been selectable for another flightpath and project.